demhademha/tweak-development-guide/chapter-1.md

 Ok, we need to install an application called **filza** as we will use this as our file manager.

 ## Why not use the regular files app?
-Apple's files app doesn't give us access to the full file system of our device.
-Which means we need to use filza if we want to navigate our device's filesystem.
-In addition, filza is very easy to use.
+Apple's `files` app is a very poor file manager.
+Firstly, it does not give us access to the full file system of the device - we can only access what apple allow us to.
+Secondly, the files app does not allow us to open certain file types - meaning we would struggle to configure iOS to our requirements.
 ## Steps to install filza
-1. Open your package manager (I'll be using sileo)
+1. Open your package manager (I'll be using sileo but use whichever one you prefer)
 2. Tap on `sources`
 3. Tap on `edit`
 4. Tap on `add`